 Lists journal articles, books, preprints, and technical reports in many subject areas (though more specialized article databases may cover any given field more completely).
 Can be used with "Get it at UC" to access the full text of many articles.

-bioRxiv is a free open access archive for unpublished preprints in the life sciences.
+An open access preprint archive for the life sciences.

 bioRxiv (pronounced "bio-archive") is a free online archive and distribution service for unpublished preprints in the life sciences.
 It is operated by Cold Spring Harbor Laboratory, a not-for-profit research and educational institution.
 By posting preprints on bioRxiv, authors are able to make their findings immediately available to the scientific community and receive feedback on draft manuscripts before they are submitted to journals.

 Annual Reviews publishes more than 30 biomedical and life sciences journals.
 Articles review the current understanding of a topic; set the work in historical context; highlight the major questions that remain to be addressed and the likely course of future research; and outline practical applications and general significance of the research.